Supply vehicles of Russian peacekeepers pass freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, February 2.
-Seven supply vehicles of Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] have driven along the Lachin-Khankendi road, passing near Shusha, without any incidents, Trend reports from the scene.
+SHUSHA, Azerbaijan, February 6.
+Nine supply vehicles of Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] have driven along the Lachin-Khankendi road, passing near Shusha, without any issues, Trend reports from the scene.

 The vehicles were moving from Khankendi in the direction of Lachin along the mentioned road.